ruralocity/aaronsumner.com/source/posts/2019-03-09-netflify-migration.html.markdown

 ## SSL with Netlify

 Serving sites over HTTPS with Netlify is totally simple if you switch your domain to use their name servers.
 I'd originally planned to continue using DNS as provided by my registrar, but ran into issues.
-They went away instantly by switching to Netflify's DNS--and since this site is the only thing I ever plan to host from aaronsumner.com, there's not much reason not to at this point.
+They went away instantly by switching to Netlify's DNS--and since this site is the only thing I ever plan to host from aaronsumner.com, there's not much reason not to at this point.

 ## Forms!